Ledger Board Attachment to a Solid Concrete Foundation Wall

-When attaching to solid masonry you will have to install expansion anchors with a minimum diameter of ½” and set into the wall at least 2-1/2”.
+When attaching to solid masonry, you will have to install expansion anchors with a minimum diameter of ½” and set into the wall at least 2 ½”.
 Hollow concrete block can easily break when drilled and doesn’t leave adequate bearing support for anchors.
-If you are attaching to a hollow masonry wall you can fill the cells with grout and use expansion anchors or will need to install epoxy anchors in compliance to the manufacturer’s installation instructions to a minimum depth of 4-1/4”.
+If you are attaching to a hollow masonry wall, you can fill the cells with grout and use expansion anchors, or you'll need to install epoxy anchors in compliance with the manufacturer’s installation instructions to a minimum depth of 4 ¼”.

-Protect the opening by sealing with silicon caulking on both the inside and outside of the wall or wherever necessary.
+Protect the opening by sealing with silicon caulking on both the inside and outside of the wall, or wherever necessary.
 Always consult your local building inspector before attempting to attach a ledger board to a masonry wall.
-In some cases you may want to all out avoid the hassle and uncertainty of attaching to a masonry wall.
-Remember you can always install frost footings and posts beside the house to support the deck without attaching to the house.
+In some cases, you may want to avoid the hassle and uncertainty of attaching to a masonry wall.
+Remember, you can always install frost footings and posts beside the house to support the deck without attaching to the house.

-Install 2 bolts at the end of each ledger board.
+Install two bolts at the end of each ledger board.
 Hammer the sleeve anchor through the ledger board into the concrete wall.

 Do you have engineering data for this?
 My local inspector says there is no code to install a ledger board to a concrete foundation.

 Thorsten B - 6/11/2016 12:34:10 PM - reply

 Has anyone had experience with Maine Deck Brackets and poured concrete wall attachment?
 The area is an 11x 5 porch, 48 inches off the ground.
 Can Red head anchors be used with an epoxy.
 I have used the Maine Brackets on a rear deck, wood attachment.
 It is a great product.

 Hard Knocks - 7/23/2016 2:14:48 AM - reply